rafaelnajman/Foodfy/README.md

 # Foodfy
- Full Website with front-end anb back-end
+ Full Website builded with dinamic front-end in HTML and CSS  anb back-end with node.js.

+ I used Nunjucks to do the dinamic part, all recipes can be edited in data.js file.